klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### Detect interface implemented in KIP-37

-To detect the interface that implemented in the KIP-37 token contract, using `detectInterface()` in `KIP37` class.
+To detect the interface implemented in a KIP-37 token contract, you can use `detectInterface()` in the `KIP37` class.
 It returns the mapping between KIP-37 interface identifier and interface support.

-A `detectInterface()` supports both staic method and instance method, so you can select and use the method to use according to the situation.
+`detectInterface()` supports both staic and instance methods, so you can select and use the method that suits your needs.

-The interface detect through `detectInterface()` in `KIP37` is shown in the table below.
+The interface detect through `detectInterface()` for `KIP37` is shown in the table below.

 | Interface | KIP-13 Identifier |
 |---|---|